Lab 3: Introduction to Python, Part III¶

 10

-and return the first half of it, excluding the middle character if the string has an odd number of characters (use integer division for this).
+It excludes the middle character if the word has an odd number of characters.

 >>> first_half('diophantine')